-YES!
+Yes.
 We understand and respect the fact that your 1031 exchange is a major financial decision.
-With nearly 60 years of collective experience and $5.0 billion of real estate transactions behind us, we have the expertise, resources and the tools to make 1031 exchange investing more efficient — and now you do as well.
+With nearly 1400+ Investment plans created and $1.0 billion of real estate transactions on our platform, we have the experience, resources, and the tools to help make 1031 exchange investing more efficient.

-When you find replacement properties that may meet your needs, the experts at Realized are available to answer questions.
-You can call us, email us, mail, fax us... well you get the point.
+When you find replacement properties that may meet your needs, the professionals at Realized are available to answer questions.

 NO. The Realized platform makes completing a 1031 exchange more efficient for you by processing the paperwork online.
 There's no need for you to drive frantically from place-to-place, waiting on hold, faxing forms, or nervously hoping your overnight deliveries will arrive so you can make your 45-day deadline.

-ABSOLUTELY!
-With Realized you have a secure, personalized investment dashboard where you can monitor the performance of ALL investments made on the platform.
-There is not cost for personalized investment dashboard and you will have instant access to information on your investments anytime at Realized1031.com.
+Absolutely.
+With Realized you will have access to a secure, personalized investment dashboard where you can monitor the performance of ALL investments made on the platform.

 More importantly, when you have a question about your investments, call us.
-If we don't know the answer, we know the people to ask.
-Realized is in this for the long haul, supporting you through your current exchange and if we do our job correctly, future exchanges.
+Realized is in this for the long haul, supporting you through your current exchange and future exchanges.

-NO, creating an account on the Realized marketplace is free.
-Any accredited investor can create an account in about 30 seconds and immediately begin browsing investments at your leisure.
-Instead of pushy salespeople, Realized gives you the resources, tools, and replacement property options to make Smart 1031 Exchange Investments.
+No, creating an account on the Realized Marketplace is free.
+Any accredited investor can create an account in about 30 seconds and begin browsing investments at your leisure.
+Realized gives you the resources, tools, and replacement property options to help make educated 1031 Exchange Investments.

 Currently, only accredited investors are eligible to invest.
 “Accredited Investor” is the term used by the U.S. Securities and Exchange Commission (SEC), under Rule 501 of Regulation D. To qualify as accredited, an investor must accomplish at least one of the following: